Photon-HDF5/photon-hdf5/docs/phdata.rst

 For 2-color (or more) μs-ALEX and ns-ALEX (optional):

-- **alex_period_spectral_ch1**: (array with an even-number of interger elements) the start and stop values identifying the *spectral_ch1* (i.e. *donor* for smFRET measurements) emission period.
+- **alex_period_spectral_ch1**: (array with an even-number of integer elements) start and stop nanotime values identifying the *spectral_ch1* (i.e. *donor* for smFRET measurements) emission period.

-- **alex_period_spectral_ch2**: (array with an even-number of interger elements) the start and stop values identifying the *spectral_ch2* (i.e. *acceptor* for smFRET measurements) emission period.
+- **alex_period_spectral_ch2**: (array with an even-number of interger elements) start and stop nanotime values identifying the *spectral_ch2* (i.e. *acceptor* for smFRET measurements) emission period.

 - etc...

 .. note::

-    For μs-ALEX, *alex_period_donor* and *alex_period_acceptor*
+    For μs-ALEX, both *alex_period_donor* and *alex_period_acceptor*
-    are both 2-element arrays.
-In this case these values are expressed in *timestamps_units*.
+    are 2-element arrays.
+In this case, these values are expressed in *timestamps_units*.
-    For ns-ALEX (or PIE), they are arrays with an even-number of elements, comprising as many start-stop pairs as the number of excitation periods in the TAC/TDC range.
+    For ns-ALEX (also known as PIE), they are arrays with an even-number of elements, comprising as many start-stop nanotime pairs as there are excitation periods within the TAC/TDC range.
 In this case these values are expressed in *nanotimes_units*.

 Note for μs-ALEX
 """"""""""""""""

-The fields *alex_period_donor* and *alex_period_acceptor* allow
+The *alex_period_donor* and *alex_period_acceptor* fields allow
 defining photons detected during donor or acceptor excitation.
 As an example, let's define the array

 ``A`` = ``timestamps`` *MODULO* ``alex_period``

 as the array of timestamps modulo the μs-ALEX alternation period.
-Photons emitted during the donor period (respectively acceptor period) are obtained by applying one of these two conditions:
+Photons emitted during the donor period (respectively, acceptor period) are obtained by applying one of these two conditions:

 -  ``(A > start) and (A < stop)`` when ``start < stop`` (*internal